Entertainers address social injustice issues at Super Bowl

 Atlanta’s NAACP will give people a platform to speak, but separate from the NFL.

-Griggs said the organization will hold a rally to address police brutality and racial disparity in the criminal justice system the day before the Super Bowl at Clark Atlanta University.
+Griggs said the organization, along with other civil rights groups, will hold a rally to address police brutality and racial disparity in the criminal justice system the day before the Super Bowl at Piedmont Park.
 He said the rally is focused on implementing safer methods for police to enforce the law.

 Meanwhile, Dupri has a concert series to put on.
 He knows he can’t please everyone.
 Even some of the family members of police brutality victims were hesitant to participate with him this week.